nginxinc/nginx-gateway-fabric/docs/proposals/gateway-settings.md

 ## Security Considerations

-Validating all fields in the `GatewaySettings` is critical to ensuring that the NGINX config generated by NGINX Gateway Fabric is correct and secure.
+Validating all fields in the `NginxProxy` is critical to ensuring that the NGINX config generated by NGINX Gateway Fabric is correct and secure.

-All fields in the `GatewaySettings` will be validated with Open API Schema.
+All fields in the `NginxProxy` will be validated with Open API Schema.
 If the Open API Schema validation rules are not sufficient, we will use [CEL](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation-rules).

-RBAC via the Kubernetes API server will ensure that only authorized users can update the CRD containing Gateway Settings.
+RBAC via the Kubernetes API server will ensure that only authorized users can update the CRD.

 ## Alternatives

 - ParametersRef with ConfigMap: A ConfigMap is another resource type where a user can provide configuration options.
 However, unlike CRDs, ConfigMaps do not have built-in schema validation, versioning, or conversion webhooks.
-- Direct Policy: A Direct Policy may also work for Gateway Settings.
+- Direct Policy: A Direct Policy may also work for Gateway settings.
 It can be attached to a Gateway and scoped to Cluster Operators through RBAC.
 It would allow Cluster Operators to apply settings for specific Gateways, instead of all Gateways.

 ## References